jaszczurtd/lights-timer/README.md

 # MQTT-Controlled Relay System

-This project implements a complete IoT system for controlling relay modules using an Android application via MQTT.
+This project implements a simple(?)
+IoT system for controlling relay modules using an Android application via MQTT (TLS/x509).
 The system consists of three main components:

 1. **Android App** – graphical user interface for users to manage discovered devices and toggle relays.
 2. **Raspberry Pi Pico W** – execution unit that controls physical relays, handles WiFi, MQTT, time sync, and device discovery.
-3. **Raspberry Pi (Provider)** – discovery daemon that detects active Pico W units and updates the Android app via MQTT.
+3. **Raspberry Pi (Provider)** – MQTT mosquitto broker, and discovery daemon that detects active Pico W units and updates the Android app via MQTT.

 ---

 ## 🔐 Network & Security Model

-- The system is designed to work **within a WireGuard VPN network** (typically `10.8.0.x`).
+- The system is designed to work **within a mosquitto over TLS/x509 certificates**.
-- The MQTT broker and Android device are connected via VPN.
-- **Pico W connects directly to the broker over LAN** (no WireGuard support in Arduino).
-- VPN ensures authentication and encryption of all traffic beyond the local network.
+- Raspberry Pi/mosquitto requires external IP for communication (and opened port 8883).

 ---